JAVA PDF TOOLS

 Pros:

-1. Free and open-source: PDFBox is freely available and open-source, making it accessible to developers for PDF generation with budget constraints.
+1. Free and open-source: PDFBox is freely available and open-source, making it accessible to developers with budget constraints.

 2. Easy to use: PDFBox has a simple API that is easy to use, even for developers who are new to PDF manipulation.